Marketing

 Illustration of a woman using the Livestorm integration with event registration app Eventbrite

-8. Get attendees to share on social media
+10. Get attendees to share on social media

-The only way to get people to attend your event is by promoting it, and one of the most powerful channels to do it is through social media.
+The only way to get people to attend your event is by promoting it, and one of the most powerful marketing channels to do it is through social media.
 You should design a social media campaign that invites followers and non-followers to sign up for your event.

 A good idea for promoting your online event is by giving away free access to competition winners.
 This will help you generate FOMO among your followers and have others sign-up just to avoid missing it in case they don’t win.